 3.1 Where necessary, upon receipt of the application, your line manager will arrange a meeting to discuss the working arrangements you have requested.
-You will be able to explain how the arrangements will accommodate your needs.
-You will also be able to discuss what impact your proposed working arrangements will have on your work and that of your colleagues.
-If we cannot accommodate the arrangements you have requested, discussion at the meeting also provides an opportunity to explore possible alternative working arrangements.
+You will be

-- 3.2 At the meeting, you may be accompanied by a workplace colleague or a trade union representative. - 3.3 Where a request can be approved in the terms stated in your written application, without further discussion, a meeting will not be necessary and the decision will be notified in writing as soon as possible.
+- able to explain how the arrangements will accommodate your needs.
+If we cannot accommodate the arrangements you have requested, discussion at the meeting also provides an opportunity to explore possible alternative working arrangements. - 3.2 At the meeting, you may be accompanied by a workplace colleague or a trade union representative. - 3.3 Where a request can be approved in the terms stated in your written application, without further discussion, a meeting will not be necessary and the decision will be notified in writing as soon as possible.